janickr/kaspersmicrobit/docs/pygame/use_accelerometer_to_move_ball.md

 This happens when the micro:bit offers new accelerometer data:

  - the `accelerometer_data` callback is called with the new data as argument
- - the callback registers the data as the ball.direction
+ - the callback registers the data as the player_direction
-- `tk.main_loop()` calls redraw which moves the ball on the canvas in the direction set earlier by the callback
+ - the `while True:` loop updates the player_position and redraws the ball

 See also the API documentation: